DishengLL/disheng-s-work/readme.md

 * ### code
-  In fact, BERT developers created two main models:
+  BERT developers created two main models:
   The BASE: Number of transformer blocks (L): 12, Hidden layer size (H): 768 and Attention heads(A): 12
   The LARGE: Number of transformer blocks (L): 24, Hidden layer size (H): 1024 and Attention heads(A): 16
   the following code example use Base Version to extract word embedding.